Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Anomaly detection for and object data

 \subsection{Object Data - Kernelized DQF}

-Given that the (a)DQF only requires computing distances between observations, any object data for which a kernel function is defined can be visualized by using the corresponding RKHS geometry via the (a)DQF.
-Here we consider two such examples.
+Given that the (a)DQF only requires computing distances between observations, any object data for which a kernel function is defined can be visualized by using the corresponding Reproducing Kernel Hilbert Space (RKHS) geometry via the (a)DQF.
+Here we consider three such examples.
+Any kernelizable anomaly detection algorithms, for instance OCSVM, could also be used here, though without a visualization aspect.

+More recently, a related idea has been introduced, assuming only the existence of a metric.
+Dubbed {\it metric statistics} (Dubey et al., 2024), each object is similarly related to a function of a single variable called the {\it distance profile}, which describes the distribution of distances from a given observation to a random observation in the space.
+Thus, points with distance profiles shifted to the right would indicate outlyingness.
+From the viewpoint of the DQF, one can arrive at this idea by considering balls rather than cones, and not subdividing the balls into two sets.
+Considering this idea with Euclidean data, it is clear that not exploiting the additional structure of the Hilbert space would cause suboptimal performance on many of the simulation studies above, though examples exist for object data living only in a metric space.

+In each of the following examples, the data itself can be visualized, unlike the previous Euclidean data settings.
+However, the (a)DQF, guided by Lemma~\ref{DQF-atzero2}, provides a visualization that structures the data according to its outlyingness, facilitating identification that may be difficult when observing the raw data.
+We begin by considering Example 1 from Nagy et al. (2017).
+We generate 100 functions of the form $X(t)=A + B \arctan(x) + G(t)$, with $A\sim N(0,4)$, $B\sim {\rm Exp}(1)$ and $G(t)$ a zero-centered Gaussian process with covariance function $k(s,t)=0.2 e^{\frac{-|s- t|}{ 0.3}}$, $0<s,t<1$.
+These constitute non-anomalous observations, while a $101^{st}$ observation generated as $Y(t)=1-2\arctan(t)+G(t)$ forms the anomaly, off the manifold bounded by $B=0$.
+Figure \ref{fig:fnanom} shows both the raw data and the aDQF based on the $L_2$-inner product.

-The first one is the shape classification task studied in Reininghaus et al. (2015), where we analyze 21 surface meshes of bodies in different poses, in particular the first 21 observations of the SHREC 2014 synthetic data set.
+The second example is the shape classification task studied in Reininghaus et al. (2015), where we analyze 21 surface meshes of bodies in different poses, in particular the first 21 observations of the SHREC 2014 synthetic data set.
 The first 20 correspond to one body, while the $21^{st}$ corresponds to a different body, which we regard as an outlier.